 Social Media Marketing Should Drive Traffic to your Website

 What is the point of using your brand to drive traffic to Facebook if it doesn’t result in a sale?
 This is the greatest con of the social media age – you create content that keeps people engaged on the Facebook site so that Facebook users see more of the paid advertising from other companies!
 There are two ways you can post to social media sites, directly or with links.
 When you post directly to Facebook, you upload the photo and any text directly to the Facebook site.
 When clicked on, the post opens on a page on Facebook.
 When the reader is finished, they will go on to read the next post in their feed, which presumably is unrelated to your business.
 When you post as a link, you don’t have to upload the photo or text separately, Facebook will analyse the linked page and do that for you.
 When the post is clicked, the reader will leave the Facebook website and open that linked page – presumably on your website.
 If your website is well designed, they will then be presented with other relevant content on your site which they will go on to read.
 Hopefully some of these “warm leads” from social media marketing will result in sales.

 Social Media Marketing Should Add Value, not Flog Products and Services

 What do you think of this post you are reading?
 If you have read this far then it has probably added value to what you are trying to do with your business.
 This is an example of a post that attempts to add value rather than just create brand awareness.
 It’s content that tries to keep the customer in mind.
-My hope is that it creates good will with my customers, establishes some level or trust in Dygiphy’s expertise, and increases the chance that you will use our services or refer us to others.
+My hope is that it creates goodwill with my customers, establishes some level of trust in Dygiphy’s expertise, and increases the chance that you will use our services or refer us to others.
 Different business’s posts can add value to their customers in different ways.
 In general, it is about pitching to the interests of your customer base and trying to develop engagement and goodwill by giving back.
 Dygiphy can help you with your specific social media strategy and content development as well as technology solutions that aim to reduce the amount of time you spend on digital media.
 Call us today for a no obligation discussion about your needs.